maxdemarzi/activities/README.md

 	REDUCE(types = nodes(path)[-3].type, n IN nodes(path)[-2..]| types + "-" +  n.type) AS key
 	SET activity.next_activities = key

 Let's do it for all the email addresses, and all the actions.
-We need emails have have performed more than 2 actions, and we will run this query until we no longer update any properties:
+We need emails have have performed more than 2 actions, and their first activity doesn't have the "next_activities" property set.
+We will run this query until we no longer update any properties, 1000 emails at a time, so in our case we run it 5 times:

 	MATCH (e:Email)